kwegorek/traffictracker/README.md

 # Traffic Tracker

+Traffic Tracker efficiently allows you to factor commute time into your decision-making process by keeping track of the commute for long-time period.

 Traffic Tracker gathers real-time traffic data for the added route.
 It uses Google API to get the most recent changes in the traffic and commute time.
 By tracking traffic over long period of time (e.g. 3 months), you can see traffic patterns on the added route.
 Data analysis helps you to decrease the time spent in the traffic and find the convenient commute window.
-It may help you decide whether to buy a house and commute or rely on city public transport.

 ## Setup